jadesoftwarenz/JADE-container-examples/examples/Erewhon/README.md

 To do the same process as the __remove-images.ps1__ script manually, you can perform the following steps.

-- To stop the running app and database servers, from an admin PowerShell, run:

-> docker stop compose-example1_jade-app-server_1

-> docker stop compose-example1_jade-rap_1
+> docker-compose down

-- The containers are now stopped but not yet removed.
-To remove them, from an admin PowerShell, run:
+- The containers are now stopped and removed.

-> docker rm compose-example1_jade-app-server_1

-> docker rm compose-example1_jade-rap_1

-- The containers are now removed.
 However, there are still container images saved on your computer.
 If you want to remove these also, from an admin PowerShell, run:

-> docker rmi jaderegistry.azurecr.io/jade/jade-app-server:20.0.00-x64-U
+> docker rmi jaderegistry.azurecr.io/jade/application-server:20.0.00-x64-U

-> docker rmi jaderegistry.azurecr.io/jade/jade-database-server:20.0.00-x64-U
+> docker rmi jaderegistry.azurecr.io/jade/database-server:20.0.00-x64-U